What is an Emergency?

 The Counseling Center does not provide emergency services 24 hours a day, seven days a week, but does offer support as described here.
 The Counseling Center follows the Fall & Spring Academic Calendar, and is closed weekends, holidays, and summer months.

 The Counseling Center can provide crisis intervention on a limited basis.
 Students may call the Counseling Center (267-341-3232) during regular daytime hours to request an emergency appointment.
 Students requesting an emergency visit at the Counseling Center are expected to accommodate the time offered for an appointment, missing a class if necessary.
 Counseling Center staff will try to accommodate requests for emergency assistance where possible but may need to refer students to local emergency services (see listing below).
 Do not send an emergency communication via e-mail, as e-mails may not be reviewed regularly and are not guaranteed confidentiality.

 Students should NOT leave an emergency message on voicemail if the counselor does not answer the phone.
 Students who receive voicemail or cannot wait for an appointment should dial Public Safety on campus (267-341-3333).
-Public Safety can page the Counseling Center Director and/or arrange for emergency transportation to a local hospital.
+Public Safety can contact the Counseling Center Director and/or arrange for emergency transportation to a local hospital.

 When a crisis occurs and the student is off-campus, the student should call 911, go to the nearest hospital emergency room for assistance, or the local crisis response center (CRC).
 These and other local resources are listed below.